ppi-ag/kibana-heatmap/README.md

 (24 hours x 7 weekdays).
 The first time slot is Monday from midnight to 1 am and the last is Sunday 11 pm to midnight.

-This visual representation shows how the typical system activity changes during the day and during the week.
+Both 2D and 3D view use different colors to visualize the number of events per time slot and show how the typical system activity changes during the day and during the week.
 You can easily spot both the hot spots with very high usage as well as periods with very low usage.